we are saints, scholars, disciples of Christ, and LEADERS

 Office Manager

-My name is Pedro Infante and I am the school's office manager at Our Lady of Charity.
-I grew up in Chicago and have lived here all my life.
-I attended Pulaski International School for elementary school and Charles A. Prosser Career Academy for high school where I was in the International Baccalaureate program.
-I received my B.S. degree in Game Development, with a focus on Game Design, from DePaul University.
+My name is Pedro Infante and I am the office manager at Our Lady of Charity School.
+I grew up in Chicago and attended Pulaski International School and Charles A. Prosser High School where I was in the International Baccalaureate program.
+I received my B.S. degree in game development, with a focus on game design, from DePaul University.
 Since graduating from DePaul, I have held a variety of positions.
-I worked in the parish offices at St. Anthony Church here in Cicero, and at St. Simon on the South Side.
-Most recently I worked at St. Genevieve Church on the Northwest Side.
+I worked in the parish offices at St. Anthony Church in Cicero, at St. Simon on the South Side, and at St. Genevieve Church on the Northwest Side.
 I like having the opportunity to help people who are part of the church community here in the Archdiocese.